AdobeDocs/id-service.fr-FR/help/release-notes/notes-2016.md

 >[!IMPORTANT]
 >
->La version 1.6.0 du service [!DNL Experience Cloud] d&#39;ID *requiert* appmeasurement pour JavaScript version 1.6.2.
-Si vous effectuez la mise à niveau vers le service d&#39;ID version 1.6.0, veillez à utiliser la version du code appmeasurement appropriée.
+>Version 1.6.0 of the [!DNL Experience Cloud] ID service *requires* AppMeasurement for JavaScript version 1.6.2.
+If you upgrade to ID service version 1.6.0, please make sure you are using the right AppMeasurement code version.

 <table id="table_5472AAFA0DD2495DB8D92DEBE44A07A9">
  <thead>